-Anyone is eligible to play in any Disney Lorcana TCG tournament, with the following exceptions:
+Anyone is eligible to play in any Disney Lorcana tournament, with the following exceptions:

-- Anyone currently banned from playing in Disney Lorcana TCG events. - Any Tournament Official for that tournament.
+- Anyone currently banned from playing in Disney Lorcana events. - Any Tournament Official for that tournament.

-Anyone is eligible to serve as a Tournament Official for a Disney Lorcana TCG tournament, with the following exceptions:
+Anyone is eligible to serve as a Tournament Official for a Disney Lorcana tournament, with the following exceptions:

-- Anyone currently banned from playing in Disney Lorcana TCG events. - Anyone who has played in that tournament, even if they have dropped.
+- Anyone currently banned from playing in Disney Lorcana events. - Anyone that has played in that tournament, even if they have dropped.

-Section 2: Tournament Roles
+Section 2: Tournament Roles Defined